je-suis-tm/quant-trading/README.md

 ### 7.Dual Thrust

-Dual thrust is a very popular opening range breakout strategy, especially in CTA.
-It is similar to London Breakout strategy.
-Initially we set up upper and lower thresholds based on previous days' open, close, high and low.
+Dual thrust is a very popular intra daily opening range breakout strategy, especially in CTA.
+Initially we establish upper and lower thresholds based on previous days' open, close, high and low.
 When the market opens and the price exceeds certain thresholds, we would take long/short positions prior to upper/lower thresholds.
 The strategy is quite useful in intra daily trading.
-However, there is no stop long/short position in this strategy.
+However, there is no stop loss/profit position in this strategy.
 We reverse our positions when the price goes from one threshold to the other.
 We need to clear all positions by the end of the day.

 Rules of dual thrust can be found in <a href=https://www.quantconnect.com/tutorials/dual-thrust-trading-algorithm>Quantconnect</a>.